microsoft/kalypso-scheduler/README.md

 --set controlPlaneBranch=main --set ghRepoToken=<GitHub Repo Token>
 ```

+Use [Kalypso Control Plane](https://github.com/microsoft/kalypso-control-plane) as a sample of the control plane repository.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a